Alexandros Panagoulis: Death

+This event occurred two days before he was purportedly going to make public files of the junta's military police, allegedly revealing several ties within the junta and government officials.
+Files that, however, were never materialized.

 A memorial to Panagoulis is near Oriana Fallaci's tomb at Cimitero degli Allori, Florence.

 Poetic work

 Alexandros Panagoulis was brutally tortured during his incarceration by the junta.
 Many believe that he maintained his faculties thanks to his will, determination to defend his beliefs, as well as his keen sense of humour.
 While imprisoned at Bogiati, Panagoulis is said to have written his poetry on the walls of his cell or on small papers, often using his own blood as ink (as told in the poem "The Paint").
 Many of his poems have not survived.
 However, he managed to smuggle some to friends while in prison, or to recall and rewrite them later.
 While in prison his first collection in Italian titled Altri seguiranno: poesie e documenti dal carcere di Boyati (Others will Follow: Poetry and Documents of the Prison of Boyati) was published in Palermo in 1972 with an introduction of the Italian politician Ferruccio Parri and the Italian film director and intellectual Pier Paolo Pasolini.
 For this collection Panagoulis was awarded the Viareggio International Prize of Poetry (Premio Viareggio Internazionale) the following year.
 After his liberation he published his second collection in Milan under the title Vi scrivo da un carcere in Grecia (I write you from a prison in Greece) with an introduction by Pasolini.
 He had previously published several collections in Greek, including The Paint (I Bogia).